JPaulDuncan/retsdotnet/README.md

 A .NET client library for RETS.

+# Get the code
+    git clone git://github.com/lpsmls/retsdotnet.git

 # Build
-Get the code.

-    git clone git://github.com/lpsmls/retsdotnet.git
+* Ensure you have "Allow NuGet to download missing packages during build" enabled.
+This can be found under Tools...Options...Package Manager...General.

-Open LpsRetsClient.sln in Visual Studio 2012.
+* Open LpsRetsClient.sln in Visual Studio 2012.
-Build.
+* Build.

 # Prerequisites for Usage
 * You must have obtained access to a RETS server through an agreement with a MLS.